 Parliamentary on the other hand, consists of two organizing body who are closely related and dependent upon each other.
 The two organizing body share their powers.
 See illustration below:

 2) Executive consists of the head of state, it may be a President or Monarchy.
 As the case may be, they are the head of state but not the head of the government.
 The majority party who wins in the election for Legislature is appointed Prime Minister, also called as Premier or Chancellor.
 The Prime Minister possesses much greater power and status than the other ministers.
 The President or Monarchy appointed Cabinet Ministers with the advice of the Prime Minister.
 However, the Cabinet or Ministers are responsible to the legislature for all its activities and policies.
-The President is elected wherein the Monarchy is inherited.
+The President is elected while a Monarchy is inherited.

 Federal system of government is a division of power between a central national government and local governments that are connected by one another by the central national government.
 See the illustration below to have a clear grasp how federalism works.

 There are powers designated to the Central/National government and powers reserved to the Regional/State government, but there are also the same shared power depending on what the constitution stated.
 Each regional/state government elected a governor aside from its mayoralty.
-And just like in presidential system, the central.national government has the Legislative, Executive, and Judiciary division with its separate powers.
+And just like in presidential system, the central national government has the Legislative, Executive, and Judiciary division with its separate powers.
 The idea behind Federalism is to better suit the needs of each area in the country.
 The smaller branches of government from each region/state could deal with true things that need to be changed.